koloiyolo/sklearn_minisom/README.md

 It enables easy integration with Scikit-learn pipelines and tools like GridSearchCV for hyperparameter optimization.
 It also provides easy, scikit-learn like API for developers to interact with while aiming to sustain high flexibility and capabilities of MiniSom library.

+Example clustering datasets from [Comparation of clustering algorithms on SciKit-learn](https://scikit-learn.org/stable/modules/clustering.html)

-It is separate project and not part of MiniSom library due to creator's of the original project aim to keep their as lightweight as possible.
+This is separate project and not part of MiniSom library due to creator's of the original project aim to keep their as lightweight as possible.

+### Table of content
 - [Installation](#installation)
 - [Examples](#Examples)